gschmutz/kafka-workshop/06-producing-consuming-kafka-with-dotnet/README.md

 dotnet new console -o consumer
 ```

-Now start Visual Code, on Mac if installed using the [following documentation](https://code.visualstudio.com/docs/setup/linux), then it can be started with `code`.
+Now start Visual Code, on Linux if installed using the [following documentation](https://code.visualstudio.com/docs/setup/linux), then it can be started with `code`.

 ```
 code